CFPB Takes Question of Its Constitutionality Straight to Supreme Court

 Fifth Circuit struck down rulemaking on constitutional, rather than procedural, grounds

-In Consumer Financial Services of America v.
+In Community Financial Services Association of America v.
 Consumer Financial Protection Bureau, a trade association asked the Fifth Circuit to strike down the bureau’s 2017 payday lending rule because, it argued, the CFPB acted arbitrarily and capriciously, and therefore exceeded its statutory authority when it promulgated the rule, and the CFPB’s funding mechanism – drawing funds from the Federal Reserve’s operating expenses rather than directly through the appropriations process – was unconstitutional.
 As to the first question, the Fifth Circuit found that the CFPB had appropriately exercised its authority to declare certain practices “unfair,” finding that the bureau properly studied the issue in question, considered comments made during the rulemaking process, and had a reasonable basis to conclude that a particular act was “unfair.”
 However, the Fifth Circuit’s determination that the CFPB’s rulemaking process was appropriate was rendered moot by its determination that the CFPB’s funding mechanism was unconstitutional.

 CFPB argues to Supreme Court that funding mechanism is constitutional – and warns of collateral damage in ruling to the contrary